Glascode/shop/README.md

 #### Naming

-The CSS naming method is called BEM.
+The CSS naming method used in the project is called BEM.